 The insurance computation is done transparently since rules are clear and a given input results in the same output.
 The reimbursement is very deterministic.
-The customer chooses what he wants to be cover in his insurance.
+The customer chooses what he wants to be covered in his insurance.

 This solution has many advantages:

-- It improves the claim process; making it simpler and faster.
+- It improves the claim process, making it simpler and faster.
 Rules are clear, and validation can be immediate.
 The blockchain is fed by specific sources (air traffic databases) on which it relies to validate the agreed terms and conditions.

 - The process is dematerialized and is made more accessible to the customer.
 The customer doesn’t have to go to the insurance company in person to claim his compensation.
-He doesn’t have to present any document.
+He doesn’t have to present any documents.
 All the information needed is already recorded during the insurance subscription.

 - It improves user experience and leads to a better customer relationship.
 The reimbursement process is objective; it is based on facts leading to less frustration that may have caused law interpretation.

-- Products are bought from different suppliers and stored in a warehouse
+- Products are bought from different suppliers and stored in a warehouse.

 - A customer makes his order.

 - They are handed out to a transporter and may be delivered to another center.